 To Dance To Dream

 How do you handle your children’s poor choices?
 I don’t know if there are any right answers.
 I tried all these and if one worked it was dumb luck.

 I have loved working with the senior citizens in my community.
 It started as simple watercolor classes but turned into art therapy.
 There is something very calming about petting the paper with paint, like petting a puppy.
 I have used some of the same lessons as I used with the children.
 Not that seniors are childish, but they have some of the same skill levels, but they are not in such a rush to finish.
 Seniors like to take their time and enjoy the process.
 There have been studies that show that the painting process helps lower the blood pressure, and improves eye-to-hand coordination.
 It has the added benefit of giving the elderly something to look forward to and builds their self-esteem because they have art to take home afterward.

 One family member of a lady who paints with me told me that I had saved her mother’s life.
 She explained that her mother was just sitting in her room with nothing to look forward to but what was on the television.
 They were afraid there would soon be another funeral if they didn’t get her out to meet people and find something to do.
 Now she won’t let anything get in the way of her painting time.
 I was humbled and touched by her kind remarks.
 Who knew art could do all that?
 I’m sure my Dad didn’t know art could do that.

 4 Ways Parents Teach Kids that Consent Doesn't Matter

-Looking to the future
+Looking to the Future

 The future of literature is going more and more toward digital venues.
 But that doesn’t change the fact that books will always need interior illustrations and cover illustrators, even digital ones.
-Illustrators just need to be flexible and adaptable to the digital market, keeping a knowledge of traditional drawing skills and methods.
+Illustrators just need to be flexible and adaptable to the digital market, keeping knowledge of traditional drawing skills and methods.
 I think Dad would be impressed.